-- A Residential development on Land at Longlands, Repton for around 100 dwellings. - B The Council will require the below listed site specifics and accordance with other Local Plan policies:

-- i) The development shall reflect the historic character of the village, preserve Repton's landscape and townscape character, reflect local landform and be designed to minimise the effects on the local landscape; - ii) The eastern edge of the site will require a green buffer and landscaping to help soften the housing development against the rural landscape and improve the existing south east edge of the village; - iii) Views of the church spire from the public footpath will need to be respected and preserved where possible; - iv) Consideration of improvements in community facilities for Repton; - v) Development of the site shall not adversely impact upon the setting of Repton Conservation Area and other designated and non-designated heritage assets; - vi) A strategy to deal with foul and surface water associated with site development to be submitted alongside any development proposal; - vii) High quality pedestrian links within the site and delivery of enhanced walking connections to the site along Milton Road and the public footpath.
+- A Residential development on Land at Longlands, Repton for around 100 dwellings. - B The Council will require the below listed site specifics and accordance with other Local Plan policies: - The development shall reflect the historic character of the village, preserve Repton's landscape and townscape character, reflect local landform and be designed to minimise the effects on the local landscape; - ii) The eastern edge of the site will require a green buffer and landscaping to help soften the housing development against the rural landscape and improve the existing south east edge of the village; - iii) Views of the church spire from the public footpath will need to be respected and preserved where possible; - iv) Consideration of improvements in community facilities for Repton; - v) Development of the site shall not adversely impact upon the setting of Repton Conservation Area and other designated and non-designated heritage assets; - vi) A strategy to deal with foul and surface water associated with site development to be submitted alongside any development proposal; - vii) High quality pedestrian links within the site and delivery of enhanced walking connections to the site along Milton Road and the public footpath.

-The policy set out above represents the most up to date version amended to reflect changes as a result of the sustainability appraisal and Draft Local Plan consultation.

-The impacts of developing this site are generally positive when assessed against the SA Framework.
-In particular this site would have major beneficial impacts in respect of providing decent and affordable homes, promoting social inclusion and reducing inequalities (by providing new market and affordable homes in the village), and by enhancing the vitality and viability of existing community facilities and services (either through supporting existing services or through the provision of new facilities including the provision of a new cricket pitch and built facilities and other open space.

-There are less significant beneficial impacts in respect biodiversity and geodiversity (the site is not identified as having high value and could support biodiversity gain in the longer term).
+- 7.17.1 To date consent has been granted for 73 dwellings on this site, although part of the site is not currently consented or being pursued by developers.
+The policy set out above represents the most up to date version amended to reflect changes as a result of the sustainability appraisal and Local Plan consultations. - 7.17.2 The impacts of developing this site are generally positive when assessed against the SA Framework.
+In particular this site would have major beneficial impacts in respect of providing decent and affordable homes, promoting social inclusion and reducing inequalities (by providing new market and affordable homes in the village), and by enhancing the vitality and viability of existing community facilities and services (either through supporting existing services or through supporting the provision of new facilities for example a new village hall. - 7.17.3 There are less significant beneficial impacts in respect biodiversity and geodiversity (the site is not identified as having high value and could support biodiversity gain in the longer term).
 Development in this location could also have a neutral, or minor positive effect in respect of objectives to improve health and wellbeing and improving community safety (through the provision of highways improvements or new open space and play provision).
 It would also improve access to services and would help support the local economy and provide construction jobs locally.
 Development would likely support sustainable forms of construction, given existing and emerging energy efficiency standards in new homes and would deliver well designed homes.
-Development in this location would not increase flood risk.

-Development would have an uncertain effect in respect of schools provision and reducing and managing the effects of climate change, which again will be partially dependent on the design of new development.
+Development in this location would not increase flood risk. - 7.17.4 Development would have an uncertain effect in respect of schools provision and reducing and managing the effects of climate change, which again will be partially dependent on the design of new development.

-Negative impacts are likely in respect of minimising waste, reducing water, light, noise and air pollution; protecting and enhancing the cultural character of the village and conserving local landscape.
+7.17.5 Negative impacts are likely in respect of minimising waste, reducing water, light, noise and air pollution; protecting and enhancing the cultural character of the village and conserving local landscape.
 Significant negative effects are likely in respect of greenfield land losses.